About the Ancient Hebrew Research Center

 I will close with this question to you, "Are you willing to put in the extra time to research and study the Bible to find its hidden nuggets of truth and wisdom?"
-If you are, then I invite you to begin by using the resources available at this site, I don’t think you will be disappointed.
+If you are, then I invite you to begin by using the resources available at this site, I don't think you will be disappointed.
 If you are ready to begin I recommend you start with the Introduction.
-For an overview of what is available at the web site please take our virtual Tour.
 If your desire is to learn to read the Bible in Hebrew then feel free to jump right into our free Lessons.
 Finally, if you have any questions, comments or suggestions please E-mail me.
 If you would like to be updated on new web site articles, AHRC products or upcoming events please sign up with our Mail List.

 Jeff A. Benner